google-deepmind/mujoco/doc/XMLreference.rst

 .. _equality-weld-torquescale:

 :at:`torquescale`: :at-val:`real, "1"`
-   Relative torque-to-force ratio.
-This ratio is used by the weld to scale how much it "cares" about rotational displacements vs. translational displacements.
+   A constant that scales the angular residual (angular constraint violation).
+Notionally in units of :math:`\textrm{torque}/\textrm{force}=\textrm{length}`.
+Intuitively this coefficient defines how much the weld "cares" about rotational displacements vs. translational displacements.
 Setting this value to 0 makes the :el:`weld` behave like a :el:`connect` constraint.
-Note that this value has units of length and can therefore be interpreted as follows.
-   Imagining that the weld is implemented by a patch of glue sticking the two bodies together, :at:`torquescale` can be interpreted as the diameter of this glue patch.
+Note that this value has units of length and can therefore be understood as follows.
+Imagining that the weld is implemented by a flat patch of glue sticking the two bodies together, :at:`torquescale` can be interpreted as the diameter of this glue patch.

 .. _equality-joint: